bmndc/nokia-leo/README.md

 *Source code [published by HMD] for B2G, Linux 4.9 kernel and certain LGPL-2.1 licensed libraries used on the 6300 4G can be found in [`leo-v20` branch of this repository].
 Note that it doesn't contain proprietary code from parties i.e. Qualcomm and thus cannot be used to compile an entire KaiOS firmware.*

+In late 2020, amid the [COVID-19 pandemic] outbreak and the need for people to stay connected during lockdown, HMD Global quietly introduced the new Nokia 6300 4G with KaiOS 2.5.4.
+Following the successful relaunch of the retro 2720 Flip and 800 Tough, the new phone packs the modern features of 4G LTE, Wi-Fi and social apps in a tiny footprint, whilst inheriting the classic candy-bar design of the original Nokia 6300.
+It was [one of the most affordable phones] the company had ever priced in its KaiOS lineup at €49/$69.99.

+I decided to purchase an used 6300 4G in mid-May 2022 as the phone gained popularity (and [hatred reputation for its performance]) within the community, despite already having the 2720 Flip and Cyan's advise against buying another crap.
+Nevertheless, this drew me further into the rabbit hole of KaiOS; I was impressed at first by the compact design, more vibrant 24-bit screen... and then amazed with how the phone strikes the balance between being [fully-featured yet still developer-friendly].
+As such, I've compiled this note as a result of my almost 2-year experience with this phone, so you can decide whether my buying decision was worth it or not.

 <img width=390 align=right src="img/nokia_6300_4G-emotional-Range.png" alt="Nokia 6300 4G in three colours stacking on top of each other">

 **Table&nbsp;of&nbsp;Contents**